 When Your Wife Supports Your Dream

 Dreaming is a wonderful thing.
 In dreams, you can release the physical limitations of the current world and imagine what it would be like to overcome them.
 Dreams are a not just an escape, they’re a path to the future.
 As a married person, your dreams have to apply to two people.
-If you’re wife isn’t with you in your dream, then you face an uphill battle.
+If your wife isn’t with you in your dream, then you face an uphill battle.

 One of my dreams is this blog.
 I wanted to share my life’s experience with you in the hopes that I could add value to your life.
 Most dreams require lots of time and energy.
 In order for me to keep the Catholic Husband blog going, I have to be disciplined enough to be writing articles daily.
 Beyond the writing, there is the brainstorming, planning, and editing.
 I wouldn’t be able to do anything without Alison’s support.

 Having your wife on board with your dream and your vision can supercharge your project.
 You now have the advantage of two different perspectives.
 You have support.
 You have doubled your resources.
 You wife can also be a huge help.
 For example, Alison recently started sharing article links on her Facebook page.
 I didn’t ask her to, she just wanted to help expand the message to her network.

 Having your wife on board with you will add three distinct benefits to your dream.

 - It will carry you further.
 If your dream is time consuming and your wife doesn’t support it, you’ll have lots of conflict.
 She’ll be upset that you aren’t spending time with her or with your family.
 But if she supports your dream, she’ll be able to give insights and suggestions that will expand your reach and your success.